 There are several medications used to treat incontinence.
 The main types of incontinence that respond to drug treatment are stress and urge incontinence.
 The doctors might prescribe you medication to manage incontinence.
-The medication is works by relaxing the bladder muscles to and stop abnormal contractions.
+The medication works by relaxing the bladder muscles to stop abnormal contractions.

 Alpha-adrenergic antagonists or blockers help by relaxing muscles, which can improve urine flow.
 This class of drugs is especially effective for men with enlarged prostate and urge incontinence.

 Antidepressants and Oestrogens are also used to help with urge and stress incontinence in women.